Lloyd Law College: Academics

+Lloyd Law College offered conjoined degree course of B.A. and LL.B. that combine law degrees with papers in liberal arts.
+It offers five years integrated course as B.A.LL.B and 3 years LL.B course with specialisation in different areas of law.

 Campus

 Lloyd Law College is located in Knowledge Park - II, Greater Noida, Uttar Pradesh.
 The law college is spread over 4.5 acres of non-residential campus comprising three multi-storey blocks.

 Infrastructure

 Library

-An extensive Law Library with Electronic Database in one of the key characteristics of the college.
+The college has a Law Library.
 All class rooms are ICT equipped.

 Moot Court Rooms

-The college has two Moot Court halls with total seating capacity of 250, Fully Furnished, Air conditioned, Equipped with display boards and modern audio-video aids and eco-Free.
+The college has two Moot Court halls with total seating capacity of 250.

 Seminar Hall

-Lloyd has fully media equipped with LCD projector and HD Sound System.
-The hall is fully air-conditioned, it has a seating capacity of 300.
-The Hall is used for events such as moot court, Competitions, Seminars, Conference etc.
+The hall has a seating capacity of 300 and is used for events such as moot court, conferences, etc.

 Admissions

 Students are admitted to the institute through a written common test, which is generally conducted in the month of May.
 Apart from the score in the LET a student must have passed the 10+2 or equivalent examination in any stream with at least 45% marks with English as a compulsory subject.
 The students after successfully clearing the respective law entrance exams have to give a personal interview after which the candidate is selected.